avimuser/dome-server/internal/pairing/README.md

 # Pairing

-I honstly don't know what I wrote in this but I felt like I was cooking
+I honestly don't know what I wrote in this but I felt like I was cooking

 ![How the pairing works](./pairing.excalidraw.svg)